House of Lords: New Labour era

-2010–present
+Coalition reforms

 The Conservative–Liberal Democrat coalition agreed, after the 2010 general election, to outline clearly a provision for a wholly or mainly elected second chamber, elected by proportional representation.
 These proposals sparked a debate on 29 June 2010.
 As an interim measure, appointment of new peers would reflect the shares of the vote secured by the political parties in the last general election.

 Detailed proposals for Lords reform, including a draft House of Lords Reform Bill, were published on 17 May 2011.
 These included a 300-member hybrid house, of whom 80% would be elected.
 A further 20% would be appointed, and reserve space would be included for some Church of England archbishops and bishops.
 Under the proposals, members would also serve single non-renewable terms of 15 years.
 Former MPs would be allowed to stand for election to the Upper House, but members of the Upper House would not be immediately allowed to become MPs.

 The details of the proposal were: